CDCgov/phdi/containers/tefca-viewer/README.md

 ```

 2. Download a copy of the Docker image from the PHDI repository by running `docker pull ghcr.io/cdcgov/phdi/tefca-viewer:latest`.
 3. Run the service with `docker run -p 3000:3000 tefca-viewer:latest`.
+If you're on a windows machine, you may need to run `docker run -p 3000:3000 ghcr.io/cdcgov/phdi/tefca-viewer:latest` instead.

 Congratulations, the TEFCA Viewer app should now be running on `localhost:3000`!